mjrulesamrat/gcp-data-engineer/README.md

 - Decouple background data and event processing from the code that handles user-facing requests

+- Streamed events, IoT, metrics can be ingested to cloud pub/sub

 ## 10. Cloud DataFlow

 - Managed Apache Beam, Fast, unified stream and batch data processing